codeswasd/Projects/README.md

 # Projects
-Personal Projects on timeseries and sentiment analysis
+Self Projects on timeseries and sentiment analysis